S2S-ICO/MJO-Diagnostics/README.md

 ```

 ## 4. Examples
-How to run this codes
+(Detailed guide to run program codes will be described here!)

+example)

 ```sh
 MJODiagnostics(Parameter,...)
 ```

 ## 5. Issues
 ### Patch note
-Please use the templates provided in the "Issues" tab to request improvements to PyCPT.
-Requests are priritized and will be addressed as soon as possible.
+Please use the "Issues" tab at the top to request issues that need to be addressed.

 ## 6. Contributors & Acknowledgements